airdaydev/airday/roadmap.md

 - [x] show active list in page title
 - [x] Ability to drag Done nav item to activate drop
 - [x] Pane drop view should create new view, not create new container id view
-- [] show active container list in page title (requires a link to session - make session proper singleton?)
+- [x] show active container list in page title (requires a link to session - make session proper singleton?)
-- [] item links
 - [] views to be set as active on close, split horizontally, vertically
 - [] splitting non container list horizontally/vertically etc breaks
 - [] Dummy data some dumb items